goblimey/ntripcaster/README.md

 but they are beginning to support https only, and this request is http, so it may not work.

 Now you can shut down the server.
-First you must find the ID of the running image:
+First you must find the ID of the running container, as described above (in the section on the log file).

-    sudo docker ps

-That produces a list of running docker containers, something like:

-    CONTAINER ID  IMAGE        COMMAND                CREATED        STATUS       PORTS     NAMES a5666adfd5d5  68b1841290ef "/bin/sh -c /usr/loc…" 2 minutes ago  Up 2 minutes 2101/tcp  happy_bassi

-So docker is running one image, the caster.
-Its container ID is a5666adfd5d5.
-Stop that container like so:

-    sudo docker stop a5666adfd5d5

 To avoid confusion:  to start the server use docker run and specify the image ID.
 Once it's running, refer to it using its container ID, not its image ID.
-The container lasts as long as you are running the image.
-The image lasts until you delete it.

 When the container stops,
 the Linux image that was running